'Maine's Most Enchanting Playhouse'

 Now listed on the National Registry of Historic Places, the theatre is operated as a non-profit organization and presents a diverse schedule of performances and events, both musical and theatrical, every summer.

-Thank you to all who attended, supported, volunteered and gave of their artistic talent making last season so special.
+Thank you to all who attend, support, volunteer and give of their artistic talent to make this

 "Maine's Most Enchanting Playhouse".